port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/create-new-aws-account-gitlab.md

 :::tip Prerequisites
 This guide assumes you have:
+- A Port account and that you have completed the [onboarding process](/quickstart).
 - A GitLab account with a repository set up for CI/CD.
-- Required secrets configured in GitLab as listed in the requirements file.
-- A Port account with necessary blueprints and self-service actions.
 :::

 <br/>